carbon-design-system/design-system-website/src/content/style/iconography/contribution.md

-## Visual guidelines
-### Adding icons
+## Adding icons
-If you would like to add an icon to our library, please submit a pull request in the Carbon design kit <a href="https://github.com/carbon-design-system/carbon-design-kit" target=blank>GitHub repo.</a>
+If you would like to add an UI icon to our library, please submit a pull request in the Carbon Design Kit <a href="https://github.com/carbon-design-system/carbon-design-kit" target=blank>GitHub repo.</a>

 **If you're not comfortable with making a Pull Request, please submit an issue in the repo with the icon attached.**